apache/beam-site/contribute/contribution-guide.md

 If agreement is reached and comments have quiesced:

-1. Use the `approved by community` button to move the issue the `in implementation` state.
+1. Use the `Approved By Community` button to move the issue the `In Implementation` state.
 1. Make sure the dev@ thread is clear about the result.
-1. Update details in the Design Document and JIRA issue as needed.
+1. Update details in the design document and JIRA issue as needed.
 1. Depending on the contents of the proposal, file related sub-tasks in relevant JIRA components to allow for fine grained tracking during implementation.

 If agreement cannot be reached or enthusiasm wanes:

-1. Use the `abandon` or `pause` button as appropriate.
+1. Use the `Abandon` or `Pause` button as appropriate.
 1. Update the dev@ thread to notify the community this proposal is not currently proceeding.